Workplace Air Monitoring COSHH

 The method gives an indication of exposure and takes into account all routes of exposure (i.e. inhalation, ingestion and/or skin).

-To minimise dermal (skin) exposure, it is essential to establish which pathways are contributing to the exposure.
-Dermal exposure and surface contamination sampling provides essential information for preventing or minimising exposures to hazardous substances (COSHH).
+Dermal exposure to hazardous agents can result in a variety of occupational diseases and disorders, including occupational skin diseases (OSD) and systemic toxicity.
+To minimise dermal (skin) exposure it is essential to establish which pathways are contributing to the exposure and monitoring provides essential information for preventing or minimising exposures to hazardous substances under COSHH.